Literacy

 Assessment - goal setting and using data

 Data informs teaching practice at NGPS.
 English is assessed according to the school’s assessment schedule.
 In reading all children are matched to texts and in writing pre and post assessments are completed using the success criteria aligned with the Victorian Curriculum achievement standards.
-A variety of formative and summative assessment is undertaken such as F & P running records, PAT reading, PROBE, reading and writing conferences and moderated writing samples using criteria of success.
+A variety of formative and summative assessment is undertaken such as F & P running records, PAT reading, reading and writing conferences and moderated writing samples using criteria of success.
 Students’ data and growth is tracked throughout the year.
 This is done through learning communities setting goals each semester based on AIP targets and developing strategies to achieve these goals.

 Support and Intervention